 In the early moments of the film where Taku first talked to Rikako outside of the school gate we see that the frame only has Rikako’s face in it even if Yutaka is also present in the scene, it’s as if he was never really there.
 Like a fly on the wall, a person of insignificance.
 This one frame told so much about the story compared to any line of dialogue.
 There are no over-the-top animation sequences that will sink into your very soul, but it is there.
 The beauty of Ocean Waves is in the details, something that rewards those who have a keen eye.

 The visual storytelling is brilliant and it has been for the rest of the film.
-It’s refreshing to see Ghibli take on a new approach to their style and this style has been present in modern works as well like the Monogatari series where it usually pans out with a colored border with some text in it in order to give more focus on a specific line of dialogue, something that is very prevalent throughout the movie as it emphasizes the memory part of the story.
+It’s refreshing to see Ghibli take on a new approach to their style and this style has been present in modern works as well like the Monogatari series where it usually pans out with a colored border with some text in it to give more focus on a specific line of dialogue, something that is very prevalent throughout the movie as it emphasizes the memory part of the story.

 But where this film has made up in the aspects of visual storytelling and it has lacked in the area of its story.
 As they say, if you make a good movie with good visuals but a soulless story then why bother making a movie at all?
 This is especially true in the case of Ocean Waves.

 Throughout the film, I’ve always been anxious about where the story could go since it has a very promising concept and provides a lot of room for character development but there’s only so much you can do with a one-and-a-half-hour screen time.
-This anxiety grew even further towards the end of the film where the film has run out of places to go and decides to go headfirst into a wall.
+This anxiety grew even further towards the end of the film when the film has run out of places to go and decides to go headfirst into a wall.

 In the ending where they have a reunion with everyone to celebrate them growing up.
 It may be that this scene is supposed to be nostalgic of the good old days of wonderful high school life, but one asks how can that be nostalgic if nothing strikes of any importance at all?
-All that we know about their high school classmates is from a 5-minute sequence on the back of the school where the girls gang up on Rikako?
+All that we know about their high school classmates is from a 5-minute sequence at the back of the school where the girls gang up on Rikako?

 One feels like if this movie only has another 30 minutes of screentime then the film would’ve been much better.
 If only it ran for longer then it wouldn’t have felt unfinished, with a clear coherence in the end.
-It runs up a hill and falls down in a cliff, which is what it feels like.
+It runs up a hill and falls on a cliff, which is what it feels like.

 The Tokyo part is a bit of a hard thing to sit through as I find my finger twitching in search of an unavailable quit button as the story lingers on and on, and on, for the better part of the film and its only big significance is to give Taku and Yutaka to fight.
 Sure, it served as a catalyst for the romantic interest that Taku has had for Rikako, something that he—and myself—didn’t know until the ending but it happened so fast that it flew over my head.